phplego/kotlinlang.ru/classes.md

 using the parameters of the primary constructor.

-If the class has no primary constructor, then each secondary constructor has to initialize the base type using the *super*{: .keyword } keyword, or to delegate to another constructor which does that.
+If the class has no primary constructor, then each secondary constructor has to initialize the base type using the **super** keyword, or to delegate to another constructor which does that.
 Note that in this case different secondary constructors can call different constructors of the base type:

 ``` kotlin